 Extra Credit: There are three extra opportunities during the semester.
-These are Literary Arts events including a reading with Ethan Chatagnier (RC Forum Hall) on February 16 at 7:00-8:00pm, a production of A Midsummer Nights Dream by the San Francisco Shakespeare Festival (RC Forum Hall) on March 2 at 7:00-8:00pm and finally a reading with Sofía Segovia (RC Cafeteria) on March 16 at 7:00-8:00pm.
+These are Literary Arts events including a reading with David Borofka and Deborah Lapp (RC Forum Hall) on January 25 at 7:00-8:00pm, a reading with Javier Zamora (RC Cafeteria) on March 14 at 7:00-8:00pm and a production of As You Like It by the San Francisco Shakespeare Festival (RC Forum Hall) on March 21 at 7:00-8:00pm.
 In order to earn extra-credit points, you simply need to attend and sign in.